 Creates a new adapter for Host Only Networking.
+If this method fails, the following error codes may be reported:

 5.35.3 createUSBDeviceFilter

 name Filter name.
 See IUSBDeviceFilter::name for more information.

 Creates a new USB device filter.
 All attributes except the filter name are set to empty (any match), active is false (the filter is not active).